taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

-- still, nothing happens when you archive a story
+When you start your application, nothing happens when you archive a story.
+There is no re-rendering of the view in place to update it.

 ## Part 11: Re-render View

-- when an action dispatches, the state in the Redux store gets updated
-- however, the component tree in React doesn't update
-- no one subscribed to the Redux store yet
-- in the first attempt, you will wire up Redux and React naively and re-render the whole component tree on each update
+In this part you will update the view layer to reflect the correct state that is used from the Redux store.
+When an action dispatches, the state in the Redux store gets updated.
+However, the component tree in React doesn't update, because no one subscribed to the Redux store yet.
+In the first attempt, you are going to wire up Redux and React naively and re-render the whole component tree on each update.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~